AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 This uses an extension of HTML vocabulary, provided so that the author can express their intention to build an interactive webapp.
 This is a similar approach to [WAI-ARIA](https://www.w3.org/TR/wai-aria/) and [microformats](https://microformats.org/).

-It primarily consists of a collection of interaction patterns (for example, asyncronously submitting a form) that are interpreted by JS and CSS codes, run on the client-side.
+It primarily consists of a collection of interaction patterns (for example, asynchronously submitting a form) that are interpreted by JS and CSS codes, run on the client-side.
 The role of the client-side is to enhance the markup (given as the hypermedia affordance by the server) for interactivity.

 The client-side is independent of any server technology.
-As long as the server gives the appropriate markup, the client-side can fulfil its role.
+As long as the server gives the appropriate markup, the client-side can fulfill its role.

 Currently the JS and CSS codes are delivered as Granite [clientlibs](/help/sites-developing/clientlibs.md) under the category: